 Instead, hopping to different industries gives you new challenges as well as provide new opportunities.
 It helps to diversify your portfolio too.

 Different industries have different needs and process of dealing in the same role.
+Some might require a certain qualification in order to be able to be considered for the role (and, if you do find yourself needing to study for an exam, Practice Quiz offers practice exams that you may wish to work through as part of your revision), whereas you may already go above and beyond what other industries require.
 By understanding how different companies work, you gain a better understanding of handling the same tasks in a different way.

 I have my fingers in education, health, retail, telecommunications and IT.
 I love challenges and different industries have helped me grow stronger in my specialty because I am able to implement those processes that works in the new companies I worked in.

 Life is way too short to do the work you hate.
 Life is also dull if you can’t find passion in your work.
 Take a calculated risk and dabble in your passion.